heyoka/faxe-docs/docs/nodes/collect.md

 key_fields(`string`) | The value of the key-field will be used as an index for the collection.                                                                                                                                                                                                             |
 add(`lambda`) | Criterion for adding an incoming point to the collection, must return a boolean value.                                                                                                                                                                                              | undefined remove(`lambda`) | Criterion for removing a point from the collection, must return a boolen value.                                                                                                                                                                                                     | undefined update(`lambda`) | Criterion for updating a data_point in the collection, must return a boolen value.
-If not given, no updating will occur.                                                                                                                                                            | undefined update_mode(`string`) | `replace`, `merge`, `merge_reverse`.
+If not given, no updating will occur.
+Reference the current value with `__state`                                                                                                                   | undefined update_mode(`string`) | `replace`, `merge`, `merge_reverse`.
 When updating, an existing point in the collection can be replaced by or merged with the new one.
 With `merge_reverse` data_point positions for the merge operation get flipped, so that the existing point is merged onto the new data_point. | 'replace' tag_added(`boolean`) | When set to true, emitted data_points that have been added since the last emit will have a field called `added` with the value of `tag_value`                                                                                                                                       | false tag_value(`any`) | Value to be use for tag fields (`added`, `removed`)                                                                                                                                                                                                                                 | 1